formosa-crypto/libjade/README.md

   and all proofs are expected to be reproducible with the ``main`` branch of [EasyCrypt](https://github.com/EasyCrypt/easycrypt).
   We accept and solicit pull requests into ``main``.
-* All other branches are feature branches.
-  They should be appropriately named to reflect what feature they are implementing.
-Once the feature is implemented and passed review and CI tests, a pull request to ``main`` should be issuedi.
+* All other branches are feature branches, bugfix branches, or experimental branches named `feature/XXX`, `bugfix/YYY`, or `experimental/ZZZ`, where `XXX`, `YYY`, and `ZZZ` are short descriptions of the goal of the branch.
+Generally, `feature` branches are created with the goal to be eventually merged into `main`; `bugfix` branches are created with the goal to be merged into `main` and possibly relevant `release` branches and `experimental` branches are created to try something out without the expectation that they will ever be merged into `main`.
-  Once the feature is merged into ``main``, the corresponding feature branch should be deleted.
+  Once a `feature` branch or a `bugfix` branch has been merged or an `experimental` branch is no longer needed, these branches should be deleted.

 ### Building Libjade